webfixlab/single-product-total/readme.txt

 == Installation ==

 Installing our plugin is quick and easy.
 Simply download the plugin from the WordPress plugin repository, upload it to your WordPress site, and activate it.
-Once activated, you'll be able to see the total price of a product on the single product page, based on the quantity selected by the customer.
+That's it!

+You can use the features directly or customize the settings from **Product Total** dashboard menu.

 == Frequently Asked Questions ==